ansman/sonatype-publish-fix/README.md

 For the changelog see the [releases page](https://github.com/ansman/sonatype-publish-fix/releases).

+Archived
+---
+This project has been archived.
+You can no longer publish to sonatype with `maven-publish`.
+Instead you should use [vanniktech/gradle-maven-publish-plugin](https://github.com/vanniktech/gradle-maven-publish-plugin).

 Setup
 ---
 To set it up, all you need to do is to apply the plugin: